batzlerg/cd5220/README.md

 - Viewport overflow scrolling with a single window constraint
 - Fast string writing modes
 - Diff‑based ASCII animations via `DiffAnimator`
+- Built-in simulator for hardware-free development
 - Optional `DisplaySimulator` for animation testing
-- In-terminal console rendering of animations for visual debugging
+- In-terminal console rendering for debugging.
+Frames are shown only when text changes; non-visual commands log a note.
+Use `--console-verbose` to render unchanged frames.

 ## Installation